nsrau/azure-docs.it-it/articles/virtual-machines/workloads/sap/high-availability-guide-suse.md

 È possibile usare uno dei modelli di avvio rapido di GitHub per distribuire tutte le risorse necessarie.
 Il modello consente di distribuire le macchine virtuali, il servizio di bilanciamento del carico, il set di disponibilità e così via.
 Per distribuire il modello, seguire questi passaggi:

-1. Aprire il [modello ASCS/SCS a più SID] [ template-multisid-xscs] o le [modello con convergenza] [ template-converged] nel portale di Azure.
+1. Aprire il [modello di ASCS/SCS a più SID][template-multisid-xscs] or the [converged template][template-converged] on the Azure portal.
-   Il modello ASCS/SCS consente di creare solo le regole di bilanciamento del carico per il SAP NetWeaver ASCS/SCS e le istanze ERS (solo Linux) mentre il modello con convergenza crea anche le regole di bilanciamento del carico per un database (ad esempio Microsoft SQL Server o SAP HANA).
-Se si prevede di installare un sistema basato su SAP NetWeaver e si vuole installare anche il database nelle stesse macchine, usare il [modello convergente][template-converged].
+   The ASCS/SCS template only creates the load-balancing rules for the SAP NetWeaver ASCS/SCS and ERS (Linux only) instances whereas the converged template also creates the load-balancing rules for a database (for example Microsoft SQL Server or SAP HANA).
+If you plan to install an SAP NetWeaver based system and you also want to install the database on the same machines, use the [converged template][template-converged].
 1. Immettere i parametri seguenti
    1. Prefisso di risorsa (solo modello ASCS/SCS a più SID)
       Immettere il prefisso che si vuole usare.
 Il valore viene usato come prefisso per le risorse distribuite.